Forgiveness, Women & Oaths

 FORGIVENESS

 Let us deal with the first antithesis, concerning murder.
 In Matt.
 5.22 Jesus inserts an unusual statement and one rarely mentioned by pastors or lecturers.
 Jesus says, “But I say to you, that whosoever is angry with his brother without a cause shall be in danger of the judgment.”
-A true slight may cause anger, but it should be dealt with appropriately and settled without retribution.
-But to carry anger without cause allows the anger should build, producing a kind of venom, and a lowering of the mind, and the emotional state.
-‘Without cause’ shows a lack of forgiveness.
-God can forgive anger, but your anger ‘without a cause’ delivers a judgment upon you.
+A serious slight may cause anger, but it should be dealt with appropriately and settled without retribution.
+But to carry anger without cause allows that anger should build, producing a kind of venom, and a lowering of the mind into grudge holding.
+‘Without cause’ displays a lack of maturity, a lack of forgiveness, and lowers the person’s base emotional condition.
 This kind of anger closes the door to an enlightened vision.

-Jesus continues, “…and whosoever shall say to his brother, ‘Raca’,”* which is to make disdainful statements, especially derisive or cursing them. “…shall be in danger of the Sanhedrin,” means to be judged by the local Sanhedrin. “… but whoever shall say Thou fool’ shall be in danger of hellfire,” means someone who has forsaken divine knowledge, one who operates from vanity engendering bitterness or hatred, and thus places himself in a position to not only be judged but also condemned!
+Jesus continues, “…and whosoever shall say to his brother, ‘Raca’,”* which is to make disdainful statements, especially derisive or cursing them. “…shall be in danger of the Sanhedrin,” means to be judged by the local Sanhedrin. “… but whoever shall say Thou fool’ shall be in danger of hellfire,” means someone who has forsaken divine knowledge or cannot recognize it, one who operates from vanity (self) engendering bitterness or hatred, and thus places himself in a position to not only be judged but also condemned!

 *Raca (Raqa) (Aramaic): worthless; also, to hammer on, to beat on; concerns metalworking—striking and wrath.

 Jesus is no longer talking about the crime of murder itself, but that anger and wrath destroy the heart condition of man.
 It is the anger that installs the motive base, which then leads to the murder.
-Anger is a choice; unknowingly, the man spiritually rends himself.
 The pathways of the heart and mind become abused.
-The man’s pathway begins to slip from his fingers, and in effect, he has condemned himself!
+The man’s pathway begins to slip unknowingly from his fingers, and in effect he spiritually rends himself, he has condemned himself!
+Often Jesus faced such priests.
+Some were scribes and lawyers who challenged him on the law, at other times Pharisees and Sadducees who railed about their sabbath laws being broken.
+Jesus defended himself with wisdom—’Why should any man have to defend himself when doing good, and just because it does not adhere to your laws, your viewpoints, or what may or may not be accomplished on the Sabbath?’
+In the end this sort of vanity completely corrupts and eventually formed the trial and the journey which led to Golgotha.

 Vienna – The comeback of the Prodigal Son scene by Josef Kastner the older from begin of 20. cent. in Erloserkirche church.